 Claysville is a tiny borough located in the state of Pennsylvania.
 With a population of 810 people and two constituent neighborhoods, Claysville is the 833rd largest community in Pennsylvania.
-Much of the housing stock in Claysville was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Claysville has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Unlike some boroughs, Claysville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Claysville are a mix of both white- and blue-collar jobs.
 Overall, Claysville is a borough of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Claysville who work in office and administrative support (18.82%), food service (16.57%), and healthcare (12.36%).
+There are especially a lot of people living in Claysville who work in office and administrative support (14.69%), food service (13.60%), and sales jobs (8.99%).

 The people who call Claysville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Claysville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Claysville include Irish, English, Polish, and Italian.
+Important ancestries of people in Claysville include Irish, English, Italian, and Polish.

 The most common language spoken in Claysville is English.
-Other important languages spoken here include African languages and Hebrew.
+Other important languages spoken here include Spanish and African languages.